If you are interested in hosting one of these events, you will find information on what you will need to do on this page.

 Since September 2012, the AISB has been hosting a series of one or two day workshops across the country.
 The first two workshops were both held at Goldsmiths, the third was hosted at St Mary’s University, while the most recent were held in Bournemouth University and the University of Birmingham.
 Further information about these previous events can be found below.
 A number of publications have already arisen from these events, the most recent of which was a Symposium Issue of the Journal of Consciousness Studies and a book published by Springer on Contemporary Sensorimotor Theory.

 These events are abstract-only and free for all AISB members.
+Refreshments (coffee and teas), and some reasonable travel costs can be funded by the AISB.
+More details on application.
 Current non-members would be able to attend for the cost of AISB membership, which they will be asked to arrange and pay for in advance by submitting a completed application form to the Executive Office.
 They would then be eligible to a year's membership of the Society.
 This applies to speakers and audience alike.